 Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease, is a progressive neurodegenerative disease of adulthood, determined by the loss of spinal, bulbar and cortical motor neurons, which leads to paralysis of voluntary muscles involving also respiratory muscles.
 ALS was first found in 1869 by French neurologist Jean-Martin Charcot, but it gained international attention in 1939 when the baseball player Lou Gehrig was affected.

+Motor neurons reach from the brain to the spinal cord and from the spinal cord to the muscles throughout the body.
 Motor neurons are the cells responsible for the contraction of voluntary muscles, involved primarily for movement, but also for vital functions, such as swallowing, phonation and respiration: their degeneration implies the progressive paralysis of the muscles innervated.

 The two types of motor neurones that are involved in the disease are upper motor neurones, connecting the brain to the spinal cord, and lower motor neurones, connecting upper motor neurones in the spine to the muscles of the body.
 These neurones communicate by sending electrical messages from one neurone to another, until they reach the desired location (muscles).
 In ALS, this line of neuronal communication collapses; motor neurones are unable to bring electrical information from the brain and spinal cord to the muscle, which then becomes inactive (paralysed) as a result.
 If a muscle is paralysed for a long time, it starts to decrease in mass – it atrophies.
 This is why muscle wasting is a common symptom of ALS.